unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 A pre-configured properties file (**julia-base.bd**) can be found in the Tile Generator *examples/* folder.
 For this example, you only need to edit the base property file if you intend to save your Avro tiles to HBase.
 Otherwise, you can skip ahead to the [execution](#execution) of the tile generation job.

-Note that for a typical Aperture Tiles project, you will need to edit the additional properties files to define the types of fields in your source data.
+**NOTE**: For a typical Aperture Tiles project, you will need to edit the additional properties files to define the types of fields in your source data.
 For more information on these properties, see the [Tile Generation](../generation/) topic on this website.

 #### General Input Properties ####